Tomb of Ferdowsi: Interior design

 Another frieze scene, this one depicting a scene from Shahnameh.

 Legacy

 Today Ferdowsi's tomb is one of the most photographed in Iran.
 Millions of visitors from various provinces of Iran come to see the tomb every year.
-Foreign dignitaries, tourists, and other Persian-speaking people from Europe, Asia, and Middle East also visit the site.
+Foreign dignitaries, tourists, and other Persian-speaking people from across the world also visit the site.
 The most recent was a visit from the Iraqi tourism minister in July 2013.
-The site has also inspired many Persian poets including Iranian poet Mehdi Akhavan-Sales who is actually physically buried not far from the tomb of Ferdowsi, in his own tomb in the grounds of Ferdowsi's complex.
+The site has also inspired many Persian poets including Iranian poet Mehdi Akhavan-Sales who is buried not far from the tomb of Ferdowsi, in his own tomb in the grounds of Ferdowsi's complex.
 Iranian classical singer Mohammad Reza Shajarian is also buried at the complex.